 Throughout 1962 and 1963, Robert McNamara and Maxwell Taylor, two men JFK held in high esteem, spoke glowingly to the president and to the press, about the “successes” of the Strategic Hamlet Program.
 A little over a month after the program started, McNamara visited a resettlement project in An Xuyen Province, on the Ca Mau Peninsula, where 11,000 peasants had been relocated to GVN camps.
 McNamara learned from his South Vietnamese hosts that Vietcong activity in the area surrounding the camp had fallen off dramatically since the people had been resettled.
-Believing the U.S. and GVN may have finally discovered the formula for success in the war against the Vietcong, McNamara told the press.
-[In South Vietnam there is] …nothing but progress and hope for the future.”
-Referring to the time period since the start of the Strategic Hamlet Program, he declared, “Progress in the last eight to ten weeks has been great….”
+Believing the U.S. and GVN may have finally found the formula for success in the war against the Vietcong, McNamara told the press that in South Vietnam there is “…nothing but progress and hope for the future.”
+Referring to the time period since the start of the Strategic Hamlet Program, the Defense Secretary declared, “Progress in the last eight to ten weeks has been great….”
 After returning to Washington from his trip to South Vietnam, McNamara passed on the good news from An Xuyen to the president.

 On July 25, 1962, McNamara, again with the Strategic Hamlet Program in mind, told the American press that the South Vietnamese are “…beginning to hit the Viet Cong insurgents where it hurts most – in winning the people to the side of the Government.”
 He continued, “Our military assistance to Vietnam is paying off.”
-In mid-September, Maxwell Taylor admitted publicly that, “…he was particularly pleased with the progress in building strategic hamlets.”
-The president’s special advisor on Vietnam remarked, “This [resettlement] plan…has grown far beyond our hopes of a few months ago.”
+Then, in mid-September, Maxwell Taylor admitted publicly that, “…he was particularly pleased with the progress in building strategic hamlets.”
+The president’s special adviser on Vietnam remarked, “This [resettlement] plan…has grown far beyond our hopes of a few months ago.”
 When told that the Saigon regime was then building, or planning to build, 5,000 strategic hamlets, Taylor declared the figure “very impressive.”